Anti-Bribery & Corruption — Module 3 of 4

 Checked = you think the statement is true / defensible.
 Unchecked = you think it's false / overreach.

-The immediate crisis is resolved.
-But the question remains: how did £1,620 in gifts flow to an evaluation panel member over two weeks without anyone noticing until a junior analyst walked into your office?
-The CFO has asked you to present recommendations to the leadership team on Friday.
+Immediate crisis resolved.
+Open question: how did £1,620 in gifts reach a panel member over two weeks before a junior analyst caught it?
+The CFO wants recommendations to the leadership team on Friday.
 You have 24 hours.

 Comprehensive procurement integrity framework

-Mandatory pre-approval for all gifts above £50.
-Digital register with quarterly audits.
-Cooling-off period: no gifts from shortlisted suppliers 6 months before/after evaluation.
-Supplier ABC code as standard contract clause.
-Conflict of interest declarations for all panel members on procurement above £100K.
+Pre-approval for all gifts above £50.
+Digital register, quarterly audits.
+Cooling-off: no gifts from shortlisted suppliers 6 months before or after evaluation.
+Supplier ABC clause in contracts.
+Conflict declarations on procurement above £100K.
 Cost: £12,000.

 Updated gifts policy plus training refresh

-Update policy to require declaration above £100 during active procurement periods.
-Add a conflict of interest declaration to the procurement process.
-Include gifts/hospitality scenarios in the next ABC training cycle.
-Lower cost, faster implementation.
+Require declaration above £100 during procurement.
+Add a conflict of interest form to the process.
+Include gifts/hospitality in the next ABC training cycle.
+Lower cost, faster.

 Ian's been dealt with — lessons learned and move on

-The re-evaluation worked.
+Re-evaluation worked.
 Ian got a warning.
-The right supplier won the contract.
-Add this to the lessons learned register and monitor informally.
-No new policies needed — the existing framework caught the problem eventually.
+Right supplier won.
+Add to the lessons learned register and monitor informally.
+No new policies — the existing framework caught it eventually.

 Alexa presents the procurement integrity framework to the leadership team.
 The CFO winces at the £12,000 implementation cost.
 The CEO asks if it's really necessary.